 Interim Associate Dean, Education, College of Social Sciences and Humanities - Office of Education

-Dr. Helen Vallianatos is currently the Associate Dean of Students, in the Office of the Dean of Students, as well as an Associate Professor in the Department of Anthropology.
+Dr. Helen Vallianatos is currently the Associate Dean of Students, in the Office of the Dean of Students, as well as a Professor in the Department of Anthropology.
 As Associate Dean of Students, she works to connect the Office of the Dean of Students with faculty and staff across campus, to ensure that student needs and issues across faculties are being addressed, and to assess how to improve student experiences at the University of Alberta.

 Dr. Vallianatos has also served as Associate Chair (Undergraduate Programs) in the Department of Anthropology, during which time she worked to further develop the experiential learning component of the BA Honors program.
 She has also incorporated community-service learning in many of her courses, which dovetails well with her collaborative, community-based research approach.

 Dr. Vallianatos' research focuses on the topics of food, gender, body and health.
 In many of her studies, Dr. Vallianatos has used visual methods in conjunction with semi-structured or narrative interviewing.
 A past winner of the Faculty of Arts research excellence award (2016), she is committed to conducting collaborative, community-based research, and typically works in interdisciplinary teams.

 - examining food consumption during pregnancy in New Delhi, India

 - immigrant women's experiences in Canada, changing food, gender and health practices and how food is used to construct identities (manuscripts submitted + in prep)

 - immigrant and non-immigrant family foodways and intergenerational negotiations on food, gender and health behaviours (different studies, one resulting in the book Acquired Tastes while the other study has manuscripts submitted and in prep

 - food, gender and health practices among indigenous peoples in Bangladesh (manuscripts submitted and in prep)